 We’ve been doing this long enough to know that a well-thought-out marketing plan with a sturdy foundation will beat out a so-called “perfect” marketing plan every time.
 Every single time.
 So exit out of your YouTube tutorials, stop yourself from Googling “19 Tips For Creating a Marketing Plan,” and don’t you dare click on #MarketingHack!

 What exactly does it take for a marketing plan to pass muster and, more importantly, does your marketing plan have it?
 Let’s find out.
+(We’ll reference some terms you may not be familiar with in this post so feel free to check out our inbound marketing definitions if you’re wondering what we’re talking about.)

 Great question!
 Before we get into the good stuff, it’s important to note that the difference in your marketing strategy and your marketing plan comes down to application.
 A marketing plan is your actionable, day-to-day execution.
 Your marketing strategy, on the other hand, is the reference document for your larger marketing philosophy.